JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 > - 2.1.0: report a warning on accessing these symbols
 > - 2.2.0: raise the warning to an error

-### Support for multiple stability configuration files
+### Add support for multiple stability configuration files

 > **Issue**: [KT-68345](https://youtrack.jetbrains.com/issue/KT-68345)
 >